SHOWING 1 - 1 OF 1 RESULTS

 Ft.
 Buchanan serves and supports Active Duty, Reserve, and National Guard Soldiers, Air Force and U.S. Navy Reserve personnel, DoD civilians, veterans, retirees, and military Family members.
 The installation also supports some 32 federal agencies stationed in Puerto Rico and the U.S. Virgin Islands.

 Fort Buchanan is located by Guaynabo City, Puerto Rico.
-We are near the capital of San Juan.
+The installation is near the capital of San Juan.
 Puerto Rico boasts fabulous ocean views, tropical weather, and lush green mountains.
 The island is approximately 100 miles by 35 miles and similar in size to Connecticut.
 For a variety of reasons, Puerto Rico is a high cost of living area.
 The Fort Buchanan Automated Directory Attendance Service phone number is 787-707-4636 or DSN 312-740-4636.

 Location: Puerto Rico is located 1,000 miles southeast of Miami - approximately 2- hour by plane.
 Approximately 4 hours by plane from Boston and 3 hours from New York.